christian-oreilly/spinkyDemo/README.md

 # spinkyDemo

 This python package demonstrates the use of the [Matlab toolbox SPINKY](https://github.com/TarekLaj/SPINKY) for the automatic detection of sleep spindles and K-complexes using Python 3 and the [python-matlab-bridge package](https://github.com/arokem/python-matlab-bridge).
+This toolbox is presented in [(Lajnef  et al, 2017)](http://journal.frontiersin.org/article/10.3389/fninf.2017.00015/full).
 To use, simply download the example notebook.
 For example, on a linux machine:
 ```
 $ wget https://github.com/christian-oreilly/spinkyDemo/blob/master/notebook/finalDemo.ipynb
 ```